Huntsmanlab/scRNAseq-workflow/README.md

 ### Analyses including multiple data sets

  - **Summary statistics**
 Show summary statistics for two datasets in a report.
 To run this, write the ids you wish to compare in the pair_ids list in the Snakefile.
+Make sure ids correspond to pair_ids.
+For example, if you are running DH22_NEW and DH22_control, you need to specify `ids=['DH22_NEW','DH22_control']`, `pair_ids=['DH22_NEW-DH22_control']`.
 You can supply more than one pair of ids; summary stats will be computed for each pair separately.

  - **Batch normalization**
 Remove batch effects in two or more datasets, save the corrected samples and show findings in a report.